 Let’s face it: there are a lot of different strategies you can employ to improve your SEO.
 That’s why SEO is now considered its own industry.
+There are many aspects such as guest posts, keyword research, linkbuilding, social media, website user experiece that make up for a good SEO score.
+But of all these, the comparison of guest posts vs niche edits has always been a topic of hot debate.
 It’s why SEO companies are popping up left and right, and as long as Google keeps evolving, it’s also why so many businesses need to have a solid SEO strategy that caters to their needs.
 Prioritizing tasks is the backbone to making this happen.

 However, the truth is that every business is going to have different priorities—there is no one-size-fits-all approach.
 While certain SEO tasks will naturally take priority over others for every company (for example, getting rid of duplicate content and guest posting), many of the various tasks in between will differ.
 It’s therefore important to understand how to prioritize SEO tasks so you can create a custom plan of action for your business.

 Steps to Prioritizing SEO Tasks for Your Specific Business

 Before doing anything, set up a spreadsheet to record all of the information you’re about to put together (in the next section).

 I personally like to use Google Docs because it allows different people to edit and work in the document and see changes in real-time.
 Split the spreadsheet up into the following five categories: